louisebphansen/assignment-2-text-classification-louisebphansen/README.md

 - **X_name:** Name of the saved and vectorized text column.
 Must be a .npz file saved in the /in folder.
 Default: X_vect.npz

 - **Y_name:** Name of array containing labels.
-Must be a .npy file saved in the /in folder'.
+Must be a .npy file saved in the /in folder.
 Default: y.npy

 - **Activation_function:** What activation function to use for the classifier.
 Default: logistic